for Veterans and the Public

 - yeast infection of the vagina (vaginal itching and white discharge)

-Treatments for thrush include oral drugs (suspensions) that you swish around in your mouth and swallow as well as oral antifungal medications.
+Treatments for thrush include liquid medicines (suspensions) that you swish around in your mouth and swallow as well as antifungal pills.
 If you are taking drugs for oral thrush, be sure to:

 - brush your teeth after each meal;